-Last Updated on November 14, 2022 by Saad and Ernests Embutnieks
+Last Updated on August 28, 2023 by Ernests Embutnieks

 The Samsung Galaxy Tab A8 has shaken things up in the tablet market.
-But, just like any other consumer electronic device, it comes with its fair share of issues, such as battery drain.
-One other nagging issue is when your Samsung Galaxy Tab A8 does not charge at all.
+But, just like any other consumer electronic device, it comes with its fair share of issues, such as battery drain, and not turning on.
+One other nagging issue is when your Samsung Galaxy Tab A8 does not charge.

 With that said, here’s how you can get your table to charge once again!